ArchiveBox/abx-spec-behaviors/README.md

 ## `BehaviorDriver`

-`BehaviorDriver`s are just like `Behavior`s in that they implement some event listeners.
+`BehaviorDriver`s are actually just `Behavior`s like any other, with the same metadata fields + `hooks`.
-Drivers are designed to implement the core events used by all the other behaviors as their "standard library" of utilities, e.g. filesystem IO, adding to crawl queue, etc...
+The only distinction is that `BehaviorDriver`s generally only implement `hooks` for the [common core events](#common-event-types) that other `Behavior`s depend on (sort of like a standard library), or `hooks` for handling outputs e.g. filesystem IO, adding to crawl queue, etc...

-Drivers can maintain some persistent state across crawl as well (just like `Behaviors`).
+If a crawling project cares about any events or outputs that might be emitted by `Behavior`s during a crawl, then it should implement a `BehaviorDriver` to listen for those events it cares about.

+Like normal `Behavior`s, `BehaviorDriver`s also can also maintain some `state` internally (if needed).
 ```javascript
 const BrowserCrawlDriver = {
     name: 'BrowserCrawlDriver',